 Last week I changed the transmission fluid in our Dodge Caravan.
 I have not formally named the Caravan yet to my shame.
 My brother Matt usually comes up with catchy names for his vehicles such as Benedict Arnold.
-I need a catchy name for our Dodge Caravan.
+I need a catchy name for our van.
 Any suggestions?
 Maybe I’ll come up with one by the end of the blog.
-Anwyay, I was changing transmission fluid…
+Anyway, I was changing transmission fluid…

-When you get married you learn a few things about yourself (mostly from your wife pointing them out).
-I always thought I was disorganized (and you may have assumed that based on the first paragraph of this blog post) but I’m finding out that I actually really like organization and feel quite satisfied when everything is perfectly square, neat, and functioning well.
+When you get married you learn a few things about yourself, mostly from your wife pointing them out.
+I always thought I was disorganized (and you may have assumed that based on the first paragraph of this blog post) but I’m finding that I actually like organization and feel quite satisfied when everything is perfectly square, neat, and functioning well.
 In real life, however, things are rarely perfect and when I can’t perfectly categorize and organize my things, I get frustrated and throw everything in a bucket, bin, or tin of some sort.
 If I don’t have a system, it doesn’t annoy me that the system isn’t working.
 If I have a system of organization, it drives me crazy when things don’t fall into that system.
-When something isn’t working properly, it drives me nuts so if I don’t have a system in place (like with my tools, for example) then my brain isn’t stressing over the mess because it isn’t breaking any systems in place.
+If I don’t have a system in place (like with my tools, for example) then my brain isn’t stressing over the mess because it isn’t breaking any systems that I put in place.
 Does that make any sense at all?

-All this to say that recently I was working on my Honda CB175 I bought for $50 from my brother-in-law, Leroy Detweiler.
+All this to say that recently I was working on my Honda CB175 I bought for $50 from my brother-in-law, Leroy.

 How do you get rid of couches?
 I had gotten rid of our old dryer that didn’t work by simply sticking it out on the driveway and putting a “free” sign on it.
 I promptly left for the weekend which got me out of any work required in helping to move it further.
 When we got back the dryer was gone!
-If that didn’t work I was going to try putting a “For Sale” sign with a hefty price tag on the dryer.
-This would guarantee that the dryer would soon be gone immediately without a trace.
-A “Free” sign is far less effective at getting unwanted items out of your possession.
-The problem with getting rid of our couches that way is that people also can’t steal couches quite as easily.
-Did you ever try to quietly and quickly shove a stolen couch and loveseat into a car without being noticed?
-It doesn’t work well.
-Plus, no one wants bony famine stricken couches, even in the slums of Goshen where we live.
-I quickly devised a plan in which the Dodge minivan would be loaded with a couch one weekend, driven up to the in-laws farm in Michigan (where we go every weekend anyway) and then burned in the trash pit.
+The problem with getting rid of our couches is that no one wants bony famine stricken couches, even in the slums of Goshen where we live.
+I quickly devised a plan in which the Dodge minivan would be loaded with a couch one weekend, driven up to the in-laws farm in Michigan, and then burned in the trash pit.
 The following weekend I would take the love seat.
 Janice informed me that this was not aggressive enough and that I could fit both couch and love seat in the van at the same time and take them both to the farm in one trip.
 Not one to discourage optimism, I agreed that I could likely get them both to the farm in the same load.
 If you have enough ratchet straps and a roof rack, anything is possible.
 Also, I thought overloading a vehicle with precarious and unusual cargo might be good practice for the mission field.

 The couches burned surprisingly well.
 I was a bit taken aback.
 Having a couch sitting in your living room is basically the same as stacking barrels of gun powder around your coffee table.

 It felt good getting rid of junk so I decided to keep the ball rolling.
-Later in the week I sold my Kawasaki KZ750 which, by far and away, was the worst motorcycle I’ve ever owned – even worse than my Yamaha Seca II which I bought wrecked and pieced back together with zip ties and duck tape in my parent’s shed.
-The guy who owned the KZ750 before me either took a chainsaw to the wiring harness or let his rabid Pit Bull dog chew on it so maybe it’s not fair to blame all the problems the motorcycle itself.
-The bike left me sit beside buys highways routinely and every time I fixed something I would think, “Well, now it’s one less thing to fix.”
+Later in the week I sold my Kawasaki KZ750 which, by far and away, was the worst motorcycle I’ve ever owned – even worse than my Yamaha Seca II which I bought wrecked and pieced back together with zip ties and Duck tape in my parent’s shed.
+The guy who owned the KZ750 before me either took a chainsaw to the wiring harness or let his rabid Pit Bull dog chew on it so maybe it’s not fair to blame all the problems on the motorcycle itself.
+The bike left me sit beside highways routinely.
 I never got the turning signals working and after the wiring harness melted together in a spectacular manner at an intersection in Elkhart, Indiana, I never quite forgave the motorcycle.

 I listed the motorcycle on Facebook Marketplace at a ridiculously low price so no-one could come back later and accuse me of ripping them off.

 It occurred to me that when I bought the bike, the seller seemed to have been in a similar circumstance.
 When I saw the motorcycle on the internet the price was ridiculously cheap, it came with an extra bucket of parts, and the seller tried to convince me not to buy it.
 Internally I thought the seller was probably just too inept to get it running.
 I, surely, with all my ingenuity and creativity, can make something of this project.
-Two years later, with my head hanging in despair, I tried to talk the buyers out of buying my motorcycle for an hour before they insisted I take their money.
-I could see they were convinced that they could get it running and I was probably just too stupid to fix it properly.
-Good luck, guys.
+Two years later, with my head hanging in despair, I tried to talk the prospective buyer out of purchasing my motorcycle for an hour before they insisted I take their money.
+I could see they were convinced that they could get it running and I was probably just too inept to fix it properly.
+Good luck, guys!